syhwang-snu/20221013_ASV_Analysis_Scripts/ASV Analysis Workflow 221013.md

 #### 1.2.1 Decoy sequence preparation

-- Using Conda Environment Salmon
+- Using Conda Environment `salmon`
 - Using GRCm39 for mouse genome

 ```